preethamam/PaveSTITCH/README.md

 MATLAB - Signal Processing Toolbox <br />

 # Note
-Some of the implementation is pending due to the lack of funding 2014.
+Some of the implementation is pending due to the lack of funding in 2014.